WHAT TO EXPECT

 The Come as You Are Part (Right now you can worship in your pajamas!)

 Sunday's around here are relaxed and casual, yet reverent.
 No one around here's particularly fashion conscious, though Calvin Klein is the preferred brand.

 Grab a Gift (pre-service)

 As you enter the building, you will see a table that says "Center Kids."
-This is where you sign your children (or child) in for Sunday School.
-The kids join us for the singing and are then released along with their teachers.
+This is where you sign your infants & toddlers (0-3) into childcare.
+The rest of the kids join us for the singing and are then released to Sunday School along with their teachers.

 Worship (the service begins)

 The call to worship begins with the ringing of a bell.
 This lets everyone who is out in the lobby chatting away know that the service is about to begin.
 All the lyrics to the songs are on a large screen.
 If you don't know the song, foot-tapping is allowed.
-The children join us for this part of worship.

 After approximately three worship songs, one of our elders (that word just means pastor) explains what our giving goes toward and then prays for the offering.
 While the offering is being received, there is one more worship song.